 A good way to improve how a team works together is to try to run experiments for collaboration.
 We’ve listed here a set of experiments you may want to try, depending on where your team is in the journey for better teamwork.
-Each section has a description, a goal for improvement and then the set of experiments that may help achieving the goal.
+Each section has a description, a goal for improvement, and then a set of experiments that may help achieve the goal.

 Teamwork Phase: Only-Recently-Moved-From-Waterfall